What is a Submittal? Everything You Need to Know

 Shop drawings, blueprints, diagrams, drawings, schedules, and others are classified as shop drawings.
 These shop drawings illustrate the work that will be performed by that subcontractor and showcase the work that will go into that.
 The standards will differ based on the project and who is managing it.
 However, what is needed should be included in the contract.

-Construction Submittal Process
+What is a submittal?: Construction Submittal Process

 To ensure all project participants’ accountability and help the project stay on track, submittals can be a useful tool.
 Here are the submittal example steps for preparation and execution.

 The pre-construction phase of a project is just as important to the submittal process as any other phase.
 In general, the pre-construction conference gives everyone a chance to ask questions and discuss the project by bringing everyone together.
 The submittal process can and should be clarified at this meeting because it ensures that everyone understands the standards.
 As a whole, it makes delays and mistakes less likely and provides everyone with valuable information.

 It’s important to set a submittal schedule.
 The schedule will help keep the project on track because the architect or engineer has only so many hours in the day to ensure that the materials used will be stable for the project.
 And since not every submittal needs to be completed before construction starts, this helps space out their time.
 They don’t want to do submittals purely on a first come first serve basis.
 And if the engineer or architect doesn’t approve of the materials, it gives them time to either resubmit with different materials, or it gives them time to purchase the materials.